Skip to Main Content

 • Overview of Research

-The Consumer-Mediated Nutrient Transport (and Consumers) working group's research focuses on the trophic structure of FCE habitats, consumer-mediated nutrient transport, and the effects of environmental variation on consumer movement and trophic functioning.
+The Consumers working group's research focuses on the trophic structure of Florida Coastal Everglades habitats, consumer-mediated nutrient transport, and the effects of environmental variation on consumer movement and trophic functioning.

 Detritus & Microbes